WORKING AS A

 The business world today differs hugely from the one we knew just two years ago and the same (or even more) goes for Zentangle.
 Only two years ago, CZTs taught mostly live local classes, with only a few exceptions who taught online classes.

 The pandemic has changed it all.
 People started teaching online because of the lockdowns, first to their local students.
 But then many CZTs started giving online classes, even for free, as a means to fight the anxiety caused by the changes in our lives.
 That’s also when we saw a surge in live online classes.
 I was among those who jumped that train and in April 2020 I started teaching through Zoom.
-The second step were video classes – on-demand content for those who are unable to attend live online classes because of time difference or the students who simply prefer to learn on their own pace.
+The second step were video classes – on-demand content for those who are unable to attend live online classes.
+Namely, because of time difference or the students who simply prefer to learn on their own pace.

 I don’t think that I’ll be overstating the facts if I say that suddenly the CZT community exploded.
 We all lost at least some relationships in everyday social life and found some comfort in our online classes.
 We got to know each other, strengthened our feelings of belonging to the Zentangle community and found true joy in teaching and attending classes.
 Additionally, for many of us, the Covid crisis almost helped us jumpstart careers outside of our local markets.